Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Experiments

 \subsection{Impact of Interaction Context at Different Stages}

 In view of the observations made from our earlier analysis, the first $15$ ratings of a user shall be treated differently from the subsequent interactions, when exploring recommendation models on MovieLens dataset.
 Accordingly, we conduct an ablation experiment with the removal of the first $15$ ratings of each user in the \dataset dataset.
 For comparison, we also report the results of removing randomly sampled $15$ ratings, and the removal of the last $15$ ratings from a user's training instances, respectively.
 For the experiments that randomly remove $15$ ratings, we repeat the experiments three times with different seeds and get the average recommendation performance to reduce random error.
 In this set of experiments, we follow the leave-last-one-out data partition scheme.
 The removal of $15$ ratings only applies to the training set, for all three types of removal.
-We keep the validation set (the penultimate interaction) and the test set (the last interaction) unchanged for a fair comparison.
+We keep the validation set (the penultimate interaction) and the test set (the last interaction) unchanged for a fair comparison.\footnote{Note that, as every user has at least $35$ interactions in the \dataset dataset, removal of $15$ ratings means every user has at least $20$ ratings left.}

 \begin{observation} In general, recommendation accuracy drops when $15$ interactions are removed from the training set.
 The amount of drops in performance vary, depending on the types of interactions removed. \end{observation}